esh6597/paper-drip/README.md

 - Adobe XD prototype of home and color scheme: no flows
 - Site flowchart 1: an older, confusing map of the data
 - Site flowchart 2: a simplified structural overview
+- Sample JSON dev server with image files and db.json

 Please understand that several changes were made to the overall site structure and data flow as development went on.
 This was my first time using [diagrams.net](https://www.diagrams.net/) for flowcharts and Adobe XD for a prototype, and these materials will be built upon in 2.0.